serinth/binfo/README.md

 # Precompiled Packages

-For now there's only the Linux x64 binary so you will still need to
+For now binaries are available in `/bin` and should be run from that directory.
 1. clone this repo `git clone https://github.com/serinth/binfo.git`
 2. Update `config/config.json`
-2. run linux binary `cd bin && ./binfo_x64`
+2. run linux binary `cd bin && ./binfo_linux64`

 ## Currently Supported CI/CD software